-After a brief section focusing on cybercrime and how it impacts and relates to small businesses, we cover the core aspect of these statistics: important data on how prepared businesses and governments are when it comes to cyber security.
-These include information on factors like the estimated cyber security spending by industry, the workforce gap, and the measures organizations believe they need to take to ensure they are well-prepared to counter the growing intensity and innovativeness of cyber attacks.
+Moreover, we covered the core aspects of statistics on how prepared businesses and governments are when it comes to cybersecurity.
+This includes information on estimated cyber security spending by industry, the workforce gap, and how organizations are countering the growing intensity of these attacks.

 The Most Important Cyber Security Stats